FINDING YOUR COMPETITORS IN GOOGLE (so you can crush them)01 of June 2018

 Once you have your keywords ready, you can collect thorough data about your competitor’s websites.
 This task takes a bit of time but it doesn’t require any special skills.
 If you are strapped for time, pass the SOP document to your freelance worker and they will handle it for you.

-Even if you’ve done a competitive analysis in the past, it’s best to run the research again every six months or so to make sure that there aren’t any unknown sharks out there nipping at your heels.
-That’s why we recommend getting into the practice of outsourcing this task using the SOP so that you can get it done regularly without sucking up your own precious time.
+Even if you’ve done a competitive analysis in the past, it’s best to run the research again every six months or so to make sure that there aren’t any new players on the market that you are unaware of.
+That’s why we recommend getting into the practice of outsourcing this task using the SOP template so that you can get it done regularly by a freelancer or virtual assistant without sucking up your own precious time.

 Steps for Completing the Competitive Analysis Template